Shamanism among Alaska Natives: Athabaskan

-The shaman within this culture was the middle-woman or man between spirits and the native peoples.
+The shaman within this culture was the middle-person between spirits and the native peoples.
 Alaskan Athabaskan shamans guarded people against the effects of bad spirits.
 The shaman also diagnosed various illnesses and restored the health of those harmed by bad spirits.
 The shaman could also provide the valuable service of scapulimancy, which predicted the location of game when hunting was scarce.

 An infamous bad spirit was the Giyeg.
 The belief was that people became sick because Giyeg thought about them.
 The shaman's job was to distract Giyeg or else the person died.
 Another well-known bad spirit was the Nahani, also known as the woodsman.
 The woodsman was believed to be the spirit of people who got lost in the woods.

 The human spirit was called the yega and upon death, the yega had to be properly guided to the afterlife.
 Athabaskans believed that human and animals were very similar in the past and their spirits communicated directly.
 If an animal was mistreated, then its respective spirit would wrack havoc on the lives of the offending Athabaskan.
 The lines of communication between spirits and Native Athabaskans were kept open using the shaman to translate.
 There are still spiritual beliefs about the connection between animals and humans prevalent in the Athabaskan culture.
 The raven is the most popular animal followed by the caribou, wolf and bear.

 Ceremonies were designated to protect, heal or cleanse.
 The energy generated by the people and more importantly the shaman dictated the connection with the spirits and effectiveness of results.
 A popular after-death ceremony being a potlatch, allowed for the shaman to offer a smooth transition to the yega of the deceased.
 Food, water, song and dance are all examples of goods offered to the yega.